vicentegonz/lastback/README.md

 There are some environmental variables that need to be added to the repository:

 - `DJANGO_SECRET_KEY`: **Required on production**.
 This random string variable is used by Django as a seed for all of its random stuff, so **it is essential to be random, unique and unknown**.
-- `SOCIAL_SECRET`: **Required on production**.
-A secret random string used as a password for all the users created with the social workflow.
 - `DJANGO_ENV`: **Required on production**.
 This string (should be in `["production", "development"]`) dictates the environment in which Django will run.
 - `DEBUG`: This overwrites the `DJANGO_ENV` regarding the debug mode.
 If `DJANGO_ENV` is set to something other than `production`, the app will run by default on debug mode.
 If `DJANGO_ENV` is on `production`, however, you can still run the app on debug mode, by setting the `DEBUG` variable to `True`.
 - `GOOGLE_CLIENT_ID`: **Required on production**.
 This is the client ID of the Google project that allows logins of the users through Google.